Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Results

 Let us now consider the asymptotic scaling of the function $F(n)$ in Eq.~\eqref{eq:bound-thm}.
-Under standard assumptions such as that $H_{l m}$ and $O$ in Eq.~\eqref{eq:HamiltonianDef} admit efficient Pauli decompositions, we now state that $F(n)$ decays exponentially in $n$, if $L$ grows sufficiently quickly with $n$.
+Under standard assumptions that $H_{l m}$ and $O$ in Eq.~\eqref{eq:HamiltonianDef} admit efficient Pauli decompositions, we now state that $F(n)$ decays exponentially in $n$, if $L$ grows linearly in $n$.

 \begin{corollary}[Noise-induced barren plateaus] Let $N_{l m},N_O\in \mathcal{O}(\poly (n))$ and let ${\eta}^{i}_{l m},{\omega^j}\in \mathcal{O}(\poly (n))$ for all $i,j$.
 Then the upper bound $F(n)$ in Eq.~\eqref{eq:bound-thm} vanishes exponentially in $n$ as